VenusMods/CloudTagTime/README.md

 # Installation
 Windows:
 --------
-0. Download and run TagTime_1.0_setup.exe
+0. Download and run TagTime_1.0_setup.exe from the Releases page

 Linux:
 ------